 - Encourage athletes to bring their best effort, attitude and accountability to each practice and game.

 - Ensure athletes use proper equipment, encourage a proper dynamic warm-up and allow for appropriate rest and recovery.

 - Play multiple sports throughout the year.
 Playing one sport at a time (sport of the season) helps to reduce overuse injuries.

 - Communicate with your coaches and parents if you are having pain or concerns.

 - Get a yearly pre-participation physical exam from your primary physician.

 - Follow the rules of the game and wear proper safety equipment.

 When should an athlete seek medical attention?

-It is recommended an athlete visit their doctor or sports medicine physician if symptom persist for more than one week, despite rest and symptomatic care measures.
+It is recommended an athlete visit their doctor or sports medicine physician if symptoms persist for more than one week, despite rest and symptomatic care measures.
 If an athlete plays through pain, they may worsen an injury or prolong their recovery.
-Pain can also prevent you from playing at the level you want to play.
+Pain can also prevent them from playing at the level they want to play.